Amisulpride: Pharmacodynamics

 Amisulpride also appears to bind with high affinity to the serotonin 5-HT2B receptor (Ki = 13 nM), where it acts as an antagonist.
 The clinical implications of this, if any, are unclear.
 In any case, there is no evidence that this action mediates any of the therapeutic effects of amisulpride.

 Amisulpride shows stereoselectivity in its actions.
 Aramisulpride ((R)-amisulpride) has higher affinity for the 5-HT7 receptor (Ki = 47 nM vs. 1,900 nM) while esamisulpride ((S)-amisulpride) has higher affinity for the D2 receptor (4.0 nM vs. 140 nM).
-An 85:15 ratio of aramisulpride to esamisulpride (SEP-4199) which provides more balanced 5-HT7 and D2 receptor antagonism than racemic amisulpride (50:50 ratio of enantiomers) is under development for the treatment of bipolar depression.

-Through a high direct unmetabolized excretion, it has, despite its high usual dose, also high affinity for dopaminereceptors.
-Also the available literature gives us hints about also relatively high receptor dissocitation kinetics (through a delayed but high occupancy at dopaminereceptors after 6 hours from a 100 mg exposure).
-Moreover this dopamine exposure could be slightly more "balanced" preventing some little advantages over haloperidol in using it for drug exposure.
-Also amisulpride and sulpiride, despite being often labelled as clinically identic, its potency at the d2 dopamine receptor differs in high occupancy even at low doses for amisulpride and 60% occupancy not really exceeding even beyond 800mg for sulpiride, making it, in this regard, not really possible managing differences in efficiacy between these two drugs only through dose adjustments.
-Due to its lack of compensatory serotonineffects and also not having an anticholinergic profile, it may not considered as an effective alternative if akathasia is a problem.